Service Trust¶

 - dangerous_writes — "Is a write irreversible or high-impact?"
 Sending a message: yes.
 Editing a calendar event: no.

 When in doubt, leave a property as true — the default is maximum gating.
-You can always loosen later.
+Loosen later.

 Want to customize this?
 The trust model is built into Pynchy core.
 For details on how gating decisions are enforced, see Security Architecture.